Find Grad Schools

 423 Yearly Graduations

 The most popular school in the United States for education students seekinga doctor's degree is Capella University.
 Each year, around 38,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-During the 2020-2021 academic year, 423 people received their doctor's degree in education from Capella University.
-About 82% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 423 people received their doctor's degree in education from Capella University.
+Around 49% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #2